You Deserve A Check Today

-Perhaps the fastest and easiest way to start and prosper online is to market products and services as an affiliate.
+Perhaps the fastest and easiest way to start and prosper online is to market products and services as an affiliate, and earn commissions.

 While there have been many an article and book written about how to be an affiliate, most over look one very important aspect of the affiliate process.

 That aspect is to make sure you get paid!

 By way of background, the term “affiliate” on the Internet can be compared to a commissioned salesperson offline.
 As an affiliate, you do the selling and get paid when a sale is made.

 The beauty part is that you don’t have to worry about creating products, having a merchant account where you collect payments, doing customer service, and the other things that product creators have to do.